 Susquehanna University's earth and environmental sciences degree program explores how Earth's systems work and how humans impact those systems.
 Our students are career ready as they take courses in hydrology, geology, weather, soil science and more, with lots of hands-on field and lab work, culminating in a research collaboration with faculty.

-- Earth & environmental sciences majors gain a solid knowledge of science fundamentals while also developing essential skills such as writing, presentation delivery, leadership, and teamwork.
+• Earth and environmental sciences majors gain a solid knowledge of science fundamentals while also developing essential skills such as writing, presentation delivery, leadership and teamwork.

-- Experience our campus and immerse yourself in science and ecology.
-Our week-long Stream Ecology Institute in July, for high school students entering grades 10-12, gives you hands-on experience with the fundamentals of water quality, macroinvertebrate and fish sampling, and identification.
+• Experience our campus and immerse yourself in science and ecology.
+Our weeklong Stream Ecology Institute in July for high school students entering grades 10 through 12 gives you hands-on experience with the fundamentals of water quality as well as macroinvertebrate and fish sampling and identification.

 The power of a Susquehanna degree goes beyond its high return on investment.
 Students and alumni are often recognized for greatness in their pursuits and careers.

-- 99% of first-year students receive financial aid
+• 100% of first-year students receive financial aid.

-- Susquehanna ranks in the top 11% of universities nationwide for lifetime earnings—Georgetown University Center on Education and the Workforce, 2022
+• Susquehanna ranks in the top 12% of universities nationwide for lifetime earnings (Georgetown University Center on Education and the Workforce, 2025).

 Susquehanna Students & Recent Graduates Are Doing Amazing Things